laryhills/stark_overflow/README.md

 2. Create a branch (`git checkout -b feature/MyFeature`)
 3. Commit your changes (`git commit -m 'Add my feature'`)
 4. Push to the branch (`git push origin feature/MyFeature`)
-5. Open a Pull Request
+5. Open a Pull Request to the development branch

 ## 📜 License